philoxnard/chrome_explorer/README.md

 ### Stats

-THIS ALL NEEDS TO CHANGE TO UPDATED STAT BLOCK

-Each Phox will have a stat block similar to most RPG characters.
-The stats will include Strength, Speed, Intelligence, Spirit, Constitution, and Charisma.
-These stats are used for the following:
+Each Phox will have a stat block, not dissimilar to the stat blocks attached to most RPG characters (like Pokemon, for example):

-Strength will be used to determine the damage of physical attacks.

-Speed will determine frequency of attacks and turn order.

-Intelligence will determine the potency of magical attacks.

-Spirit will determine how much health and mana are regenerated per turn.

-Constitution will determine a Phox's health and resistances.

-Charisma will come into play in some other calculations.
+Health: The amount of damage a Phox can withstand before disconnecting

+Speed: The frequency with which the Phox will be able to attack

+Cloud Power: The damage that the Phox will do with Cloud attacks (abbreviated to CPOW)

+Local Power: The damage that the Phox will do with Local attacks (abbreviated to LPOW)

+Cloud Security: The Phox's resistance to Cloud attacks (abbreviated to CSEC)

+Local Security: The Phox's resistance to Local attacks (abbreviated to LSEC)

+Refresh Rate: The rate at which a Phox regains RAM during battle (abbreviated to RR)

+Visibility: Comes into play for specific attacks.

+In addition to the more straightforward attack/defense aspects of these stats, some attacks will also incorporate "checks," which are analogous to saves in DnD.
+Checks will compare one of the attacker's stats against a defender's stat.
+If the attacker wins the check, some special effect will happen.
+If the defender wins the check, then the attack fails.

 ### Familes